MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 88: 02.01.2020
+* Continued setting up the blog today.
+I did a couple of challenges and one Scrimba lesson.
+Should have the blog up and running tomorrow.

 ## Day 87: 01.01.2020
 * Happy New Year!
 First day in the new year, and the course is done.
 I'm happy and I am excited.
 I also need to be strict, and make good plans.
 I proved that I can do it, by finishing the React course.
 * My plan now is to get the Gatsby blog running, so that I can start writing blog post as I go along learning and building projects.